Meet Serena

 Areas of expertise, common struggles, and populations I am especially skilled in working with:

-• Trauma related dissociative experiences and identities (DID/OSDD, plural systems, unstable sense of self)
+• Dissociative experiences and identities (DID/OSDD, plural systems)

-• Borderline personality disorder and traits, including struggles with suicidal ideation and self-harming urges, disordered eating, and “self-sabotaging” behaviors
+• Borderline personality disorder and traits, including struggles with suicidal ideation, self-harming, and “self-sabotaging” behaviors

 • Anxiety and obsessive compulsive disorders, as well as people pleasing and perfectionism